mrxz/webxr-linux/gecko/README.md

 | `dom.webvr`     | true  |
 | `gfx.x11-egl.force-disabled` | true |
 > **Note:** when using the (slower) `webxr-linux.patch` instead of the `-glx` one, it's important to use EGL, so the `gfx.x11-egl.force-disabled` preference should be `false` (its default value).

+After configuring the above preferences, be sure to restart the firefox instance, since some of these only take affect on startup of Firefox.

 You are now ready to go and visit any WebXR experience on the web.
 Examples:
  * https://mixedreality.mozilla.org/hello-webxr/